-The Authority has a Chief Executive who is also the Head of Paid Service, supported by an executive management team.
+The Authority's Senior Leadership Team comprises the Chief Executive, who is also the Head of Paid Service, and three directors:

 MRWA is required to appoint statutory officers, namely a Chief Finance Officer (under Section 73 of the Local Government Act 1985; equivalent to the s151 Officer in other Authorities); a Monitoring Officer (Section 5 of the Local Government and Housing Act 1989); and a Clerk (Section 34(8) of the Local Government Act 1985).
-These duties are currently undertaken by MRWA staff.
+These duties are currently undertaken within MRWA's Senior Leadership Team.